-An initial registration fee: the lump-sum fee paid by the Entity for granting the status of a Participant;
+An initial registration fee: the lump-sum fee paid by the Entity for granting the status of a Participant and which is published on the Operator’s website;

-An annual membership fee: the fixed Participant’s fee for the Exchange membership paid on the annual basis.
-The annual membership fee shall be paid on the calendar year basis (if a market player becomes the Participant from the beginning of a calendar year, a fee shall be calculated in proportion to the number of remaining days);
+An annual membership tariff (fee): depending on the service plan offered by the Exchange and selected by the Participant, a fixed annual membership tariff may be applied that shall be payable each year for membership of the Exchange.
+The annual membership fee shall be paid for the calendar year regardless of when the Participant has opted for a service plan offered by the Exchange with a fixed annual membership tariff (fee) or the moment when the Participant status is granted.
+The annual membership tariff (fee) is published on the Operator's website;

 A floating trading fee denominated in the EUR per MWh (megawatt hour) payable by the Participant who fulfilled a transaction for the volume of product bought and (or) sold on the Exchange.

-If the sanctions provided for in subpar.
-2.2.9 and 7.2.5 are imposed on the Participant and the status of the Participant is limited for some period of time or even is cancelled, or the Participant decides to terminate the Participant’s contract, the money paid by the Participant for the annual membership fee for the current year shall not be refunded to the Participant.
+If the sanctions provided for in paragraphs 88 and 226 are imposed on the Participant and the status of the Participant is limited for some period of time or even is cancelled, or the Participant decides to terminate the Participant’s contract, the money paid by the Participant for the annual membership fee shall not be refunded to the Participant.

 The fees of the services provided by the Operator and fee plans shall be published on the Operator‘s website.
 The Participant shall select the applicable fee plan from the fee plans published.
-The Participants may change the fee plan selected by submitting the application indicated in subpar.
-3.1.5 within 3 (three) months from the date when the Participant‘s contract is signed.
-In other cases, provisions for changing the fee plan set forth in subpar.
-3.1.5 and 3.1.7 shall be applicable.

-If necessary, the Participants may change their fee plan once per calendar month.
+If necessary, the Participants may change their tariff (fee) plan once per calendar month.
 The selected tariff plan shall come into force from the beginning of the next calendar month.
 If the fee plan is changed, the previously paid annual membership fee shall not be refunded.
+If a Participant chooses a plan with an annual membership fee not from the beginning of the calendar year, the annual membership fee shall not be reduced by recalculation or division considering the remainder of the calendar year.

 The plan of fees for the coming period is changed or selected after the Participant submits the filled-in form of the request to change plan of fees, published on the Operator’s website.
-This request shall be submitted at least 10 (ten) calendar days before the beginning of the new month, except the case stipulated in subpar.
-3.1.7 of this Regulation.
+This request shall be submitted at least 10 (ten) calendar days before the beginning of the new month, except the case stipulated in paragraph 149 of this Regulation.

-If the Operator declares only one plan of fees in the manner provided for in subpar.
-3.1.3, this plan shall be applicable to all Participants.
+If the Operator declares only one plan of fees in the manner provided for in paragraph 145 , this plan shall be applicable to all Participants.

-If the Participant does not submit request to change the plan of fees until the date indicated in subpar.
-3.1.5, the same plan of fees would be applied for next year.
+If the Participant does not submit request to change the plan of fees until the date indicated in paragraph147, the same plan of fees would be applied for next year.

 The settlement and other information on prices and fees is provided in euros.